Bridget Loves Bernie: Controversy

 The series was controversial because of the differing faiths of the married characters.
 Some Jewish groups charged that the series "mocked the teachings of Judaism".
 Rabbi Wolfe Kelman, executive vice-president of the Rabbinical Assembly of America, called the show "an insult to some of the most sacred values of both the Jewish and Catholic religions".
 Rabbi Meir Kahane wrote an essay on the series.
 Orthodox rabbis met with CBS officials several times.
 A Conservative rabbi organized a boycott by advertisers, and Reform rabbis met with CBS staff in secret to have the show canceled.
 Rabbi Abraham Gross, president of the Rabbinical Alliance of Orthodox Rabbis and Educators, described the show as a "flagrant insult" to Jews, protesting that intermarriage was strictly forbidden under Jewish law.
 Threats followed; Meredith Baxter said, "We had bomb threats on the show.
 Some guys from the Jewish Defense League came to my house to say they wanted to talk with me about changing the show."
 Threatening phone calls made to the home of producer Ralph Riskin resulted in the arrest of Robert S. Manning, described as a member of the Jewish Defense League.
-Manning was later indicted on unrelated murder charges and fought extradition to the United States from Israel, where he fled.